getsling/GVMusicPlayerController/README.md

 1. `cd [your project root]`
 2. `git submodule add git://github.com/gangverk/GVMusicPlayerController.git`
-3. Drag the `GVMusicPlayerController ` subfolder to your project.
+3. Drag the `GVMusicPlayerController` subfolder to your project.
 Uncheck the "copy items into destination group's folder" box, do check your target.

 ### Requirements

 * GVMusicPlayerController is built using ARC and modern Objective-C syntax.
 You will need Xcode 4.4 or higher to use it in your project.
+* iOS 4 or higher
 * You need to add the following frameworks to your project (or install GVMusicPlayerController with CocoaPods): `CoreMedia`, `AudioToolbox`, `AVFoundation` and `MediaPlayer`